 To just look at the photos, try the Photos page.

-For some information about how and why this web site was created, see the FAQ page is probably your best starting point.
+For some information about how and why this web site was created, the FAQ page is probably your best starting point.

 Accessing the GPS Blog

 Most of the data on The GPS Blog is publicly visible.
-However, a few activities and some photos are tagged as "private".
+However, a few GPS tracks and some photos are tagged as "private".
 If you know Liz or Aidan, why not click the button below to get in contact and be added to the list with full access.